morganesque/ghijklmno/src/jekyll/_posts/2002-02-10-incorperated.markdown

 ---
 <!-- more -->

-<p>Have you noticed how that Monsters.Inc film has got everywhere.
+<p>Have you noticed how that Monsters.
+Inc film has got everywhere.
 Just try counting how many times you see it during one day.
 They&#8217;re sponsoring just about everything from burgers to electricity.
 It&#8217;s incredible the advertising budget Disney must have.
 Actually I&#8217;m playing right into their hands here.
 Forget you read this!!</p>